Parthenophobia is surprisingly common and debilitating.

 Most of us like to keep a safe distance from snakes and well away from the edge of a skyscraper.

 But for many people, just seeing a picture of a snake or thinking about the top of a skyscraper is paralyzing.

 Most of us have some fears but normally they don’t affect our lives.
 Eventually we get past our fears as the mind learns that actually everything is OK.
-But people with severe fears and phobias like parthenophobia (which is in fact the formal diagnostic term for young girl fear) are held prisoner by an irrational feeling of panic.
+But people with severe fears and phobias like parthenophobia (which is in fact the formal diagnostic term for virgins fear) are held prisoner by an irrational feeling of panic.